 Coronavirus in pets

-- If you have Covid-19, avoid contact with your pets as much as possible (just as you would with other people in your home).
+- If you have symptoms of Covid-19, as a precaution, we advise you to avoid contact with your pets as much as possible (just as you would with other people in your home).

 What is a coronavirus?

 The coronaviruses are a large family of viruses.
 Some types of coronavirus cause illness in humans (such as the common cold and SARS), some cause illness in animals (such as ‘kennel cough’ in dogs and ‘FIP’ in cats), and some can affect both.
 Covid-19 is an illness caused by a new type of coronavirus called ‘SARS-CoV-2’.